-Hub Group, Inc. ("Hub Group" or the "Company") is a Delaware corporation which was incorporated on March 8, 1995.
+Hub Group is a Delaware corporation that was incorporated on March 8, 1995.
 Since its founding as an intermodal marketing company ("IMC") in 1971, Hub Group has grown to become the largest IMC in the United States and a full service transportation provider, offering intermodal, truck brokerage and comprehensive logistics services.

-The Company operates through an extensive nationwide network of 27 offices or "Hubs."
+The Company operates through an extensive nationwide network of 24 offices or "Hubs" and Hub Distribution.
 Each Hub is strategically located in a market that has a significant concentration of shipping customers and one or more railheads.
 Each Hub functions essentially as a stand-alone business managed locally by an executive with significant transportation experience.
-Local management is responsible for operations, customer service and regional marketing, while corporate management is responsible for group strategic planning and administration, financial services, relationships with the railroads and management information systems support.
+Local management is responsible for operations, customer service and regional marketing.
+Corporate management is responsible for group strategic planning and administration, financial services, relationships with the railroads and management information systems support.
+Hub Distribution, which performs certain specialized logistics services, also functions essentially as a stand-alone business, with local management responsible for operations, customer service, marketing, financial services and management information systems support.
 Hub Group also maintains a National Accounts sales force to provide centralized marketing of the Company's services to large and geographically diversified shippers.